 - The setting 'F' is the default setting.
 If you set the system select to 'F', you can set the video format via the OSD Menu.
 If you change the system select to another setting than F, it is not possible to change it again using the OSD menu.
-Change it back (manually) to use the OSD video format setting. - The highest video output quality 1080p60 (setting '0'). - The lowest video output quality is 720p25 (setting '7').
+Change it back (manually) to use the OSD video format setting again. - The highest video output quality 4K60 (setting '8') over HDMI and 1080p60 over SDI. - The lowest video output quality is 720p50 (setting '5').

-It is recommended to set up the video output through the WebGUI or the OSD Menu, because this is much easier, than selecting the video output manually.
+Selecting the video output through the WebGUI or the OSD Menu is strongly recommended as it is an easier method compared to manual selection.
 If this is not possible, you can use the System Select.